Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

    - Incorporate youtube links(currently ignored in the model) by parsing transcript instead
    - Image, audio, links, and files counted can be inaccurate currently due to searching keywords instead
    - Another factor to add could include number of links in the website(would mean that a table of contents could be rated higher)
+   - training, evaluate_model, plot_confusion_matrix functions from rf_classifier need to be updated to work with new model
+5. New Dependencies:
+   - PyPDF2, can be installed with
+      - pip install PyPDF2
+   - See manual_requirements.txt for full list of dependencies
+5. Schedule(Date):
+   - 2/7: Changed dependencies.
+Refer to manual_requirements for more details
+   - 2/14: Now skipping certain websites using ignore_website
+   - 2/21-3/7: Updating model to use keyword count and additional factors from website details
+   - 3/14: Updating training datasets
+   - 3/21-4/4: Continue updating model and overall refactoring of the web scraper function
+   - 4/11-Current: Created DataCollectionList function and updated to update the new training dataset
+6. Current Model performance:
+   - Compared to original model at the beginning (Jan 2022) significant improvements on the ratings, outputting higher ratings(2) overall for a more desirable output
+   - Still certain problems with current model not predicting accurately, notable with BIG O NOTATION keyword and websites with high keyword count, and educational resources being rated low(ex. big o notation on wikipedia being rated as 0 with good factors to consider)
+   - training, evaluate_model, plot_confusion_matrix functions from rf_classifier need to be updated to work with new model